 There are many "ND number systems", the one adopted by this app is the inverse light transmission e.g. ND64 allows 1/64th of the light to pass, offsetting the exposure by 8 stops.
-(In case of doubt, just play with the ND dial; its effect on other dials should make it clear.)

-If you want to avoid the ND filter to be inadvertently changed after being set, The ND filter dial can be locked (and unlocked) by tapping three times in rapid succession.
+The ND filter dial can be locked (and unlocked) by tapping three times in rapid succession.